Private Mortgage Loans

-- Often prefer region they live in: Lenders are most comfortable investing in the area they live, as they can personally evaluate the property.
+- Often prefer the region they live in: Lenders are most comfortable investing in the area they live in, as they can personally evaluate the property.
 However, this is not always the case.

 What time frame can I expect with a private loan?

-Approval usually takes place within 1 week of application and can be as soon as a couple of days.
-The processing of the loan and the release of funding takes around 2-3 weeks.
+Approval usually takes place within one week of application and can be as soon as a couple of days.
+The processing of the loan and the release of funding takes around two to three weeks.